 Security threats vary greatly depending on who uses a computer and how they use it.
 Users without internet access who rarely install software should have little to worry about.
 Everyone else (the majority) must be careful to avoid being victimized by the huge tide of viruses, spyware and malware out there.
 Here is a quick (by no means complete) list of things to be wary of:

-• The most serious security threat to your computer is probably you.
+• The most serious threat to your PC is probably you.
 Viruses are often spread because people are careless or misinformed about basic PC security.
 Who uses your PC and what do they do?
 What software gets installed?
 What web sites are visited?
 Keeping track of these things is an important start.

 • Exploitable and out of date software.
 Don’t install software you have no reason to trust and keep the software you do use updated.
 Most “hacks” exploit security problems which have already been fixed, but users never install.
 Set Windows Update to automatic and turn on “autoupdate” on all software which supports this.
 Regularly check vendors for updates to your most used programs.

 • Spyware/Adware/Malware.
 For a “multimedia rich” online experience, browser plug-ins are sometimes required.
 Unfortunately, some plug-ins (aka “Browser Helper Objects”) can be used by web sites to install software on your machine without your knowledge.
 [Have someone] set your browser security settings to the most restrictive possible settings which still allow browsing functionality.
 Pop-ups and scripts should be blocked by default and only enabled if you explicitly allow them for specific (trusted) sites.

 • Ransomware.
 Ransomware is malware which encrypts your files, deletes the originals and holds the encryption key (the only way to recover your files) for ransom.
 SRO Systems STRONGLY recommends never paying a ransom or having any contact at all with the attacker.
 Frequent, offline backups are your best protection against ransomware.